 Well, don’t worry because I’m going to tell you what they are, and I’m going to share 10 ordinal numbers activities to help you teach this skill across all the different subjects!

 What are Ordinal Numbers?

 Ordinal numbers are simply “a thing’s position in a series.”
 (As in, first, second, third, so on and so forth.)
 That’s it!!
 Yet, understanding what they are in your mind and knowing how to explain ordinal numbers to kids are entirely different.

 You can say, “one” and show a child one object.
 That’s pretty straightforward.

 However, ordinal numbers are relational and a completely abstract concept to little kids.

 What I mean is that the relationship between the positions of 2 different objects is the foundation of ordinal numbers.
 In other words, you have to have a second to have a first.

-So, that’s why you need engaging activities and ordinal number exercises that provide a solid foundation!
+That’s why you need engaging activities and ordinal number exercises that provide a solid foundation!
 But, don’t think you have to learn all sorts of new information.
 It’s very likely that you’re already doing some and don’t even realize it.

 So, let’s get to it!

 Ordinal Numbers Activities